ATATC/CSISU23/README.md

 The structure is very similar to LeNet-5.
 It takes in a 4-D tensor with the size of (batch_size, 3, 3, 3).
 The other 2 channels are the previous piece map and the second previous piece map.
 The network outputs a distribution of probabilities indicating the scores of the 9 plaids.

-Instead of training with Reinforcement Learning, it is somehow distilled from `tictactoe.Bot`.
+Instead of training with reinforcement learning, it is somehow distilled from `tictactoe.Bot`.
 Due to the sketchy design, it does not show a state-of-art performance.

 **It seems that the higher the `ROUND_LIMIT` is the lower the `BATCH_SIZE` should be and `ROUND_LIMIT` should be less than 9.**
 $$
-BS=8 \cdot 2^{9-RL}
+BS \le 8 \cdot 2^{9-RL}
 $$

+#### Prospect

+Reinforcement learning is very worth trying, yet it requires more effort to establish the loss function, so it is not included in this experiment as I have limited time to do the assignment.